 What You Will Need

 The first thing you need to wire RV batteries together is the proper wire.
 The best sizes to use are 6-4 AWG copper wire.

 I suggest 4 AWG because the less resistance the more efficient the transfer of power is from battery to battery.

-Because every set-up is going to be a little different depending on the sizes of batteries used and the storage area they go in I suggest getting a long length of red and black 4 AWG copper wire with the right kind of battery terminal connectors.
+Because every set-up is going to be a little different depending on the sizes of batteries used and the storage area, they go in I suggest getting a long length of red and black 4 AWG copper wire with the right battery terminal connectors.

 The Windy Nation 4 AWG Wire Kit (click to view on Amazon) is perfect for most deep cycle RV batteries and there should be enough wire length for your average connections.

-If you plan on wiring together more than 4 RV batteries or they will have some distance between them you may want to get more wire just in case.
+If you plan on wiring together over 4 RV batteries or they will have some distance between them, you may want to get more wire just in case.

 What Is Parallel Wiring?

 When you connect batteries through parallel, you are combining the positive terminals to the positive ones and the negative to negative.